rendell/ZonMw/README.md

 ## Administrative notes
 - Keep in mind that interviews will require the respondent to fill in a consent form
 - Keep track of hours spend on the project, in case UA HR requests an overview
+- Please draft a timeline for the duration of the project outlining when you expect to complete your goals

 # Siguerd

-## Task 1:
+## Task 1: Producer interviews

 This amendement is particularly relevant: https://github.com/rendell/ZonMw/blob/main/68%20-%20Request%20for%20amendment%20to%20research%20proposal%20.docx It provides the questions that you will be looking into at Qredits.
+- Keep in mind that we are particularly interested in including insights on:
+-     the use of new technology versus traditional farming techniques
+-     indegenous knowledge
+-     impact of COVID-19

-## Task 2:
+## Task 2: Consumer survey
 Take the lead on creating a consumer survey regarding the consumption of the comcomber chikito.
+For your timeline you might consider splitting this in various goals:
+- Complete survey questionaire
+- survey execution period
+- data analysis

 # Amadee